Truman Capote: Answered Prayers

-Through his jet set social life Capote had been gathering observations for a tell-all novel, Answered Prayers (eventually to be published as Answered Prayers: The Unfinished Novel).
+Through his jet set social life Capote had been gathering observations for a tell-all novel, eventually to be published as Answered Prayers.
 The book, which had been in the planning stages since 1958, was intended to be the American equivalent of Marcel Proust's In Search of Lost Time and a culmination of the "nonfiction novel" format.
 Initially scheduled for publication in 1968, the novel was eventually delayed, at Capote's insistence, to 1972.
 Because of the delay, he was forced to return money received for the film rights to 20th Century Fox.
-Capote spoke about the novel in interviews, but continued to postpone the delivery date.
+Capote spoke about the novel in interviews, but continued to postpone his manuscript's delivery date.

 Capote permitted Esquire to publish four chapters of the unfinished novel in 1975 and 1976.
 The first to appear, "Mojave", ran as a self-contained short story and was favorably received, but the second, "La Côte Basque 1965", based in part on the dysfunctional personal lives of Capote's friends William S. Paley and Babe Paley, generated controversy.
-Although the issue featuring "La Côte Basque" sold out immediately upon publication, its much-discussed betrayal of confidences alienated Capote from his established base of middle-aged, wealthy female friends, who feared the intimate and often sordid details of their ostensibly glamorous lives would be exposed to the public.
+The issue featuring "La Côte Basque" sold out immediately upon publication; its much-discussed betrayal of confidences alienated Capote from his established base of middle-aged, wealthy female friends, who feared the intimate and often sordid details of their ostensibly glamorous lives would be exposed to the public.
 Another two chapters – "Unspoiled Monsters" and "Kate McCloud" – appeared subsequently.
-The essays were intended to form the long opening section of the novel.
+These texts were intended to form the long opening section of the novel.
 They displayed a marked shift in narrative voice, introduced a more elaborate plot structure, and together formed a novella-length mosaic of fictionalized memoir and gossip.
 "Unspoiled Monsters", which by itself was almost as long as Breakfast at Tiffany's, contained a thinly veiled satire of Tennessee Williams, whose friendship with Capote had become strained.

+As much as Capote had completed of the novel was published after his death as Answered Prayers: The Unfinished Novel in 1986 in the UK and in the US in 1987.
+It comprised "Unspoiled Monsters", "Kate McCloud", and "La Cote Basque 1965", but not "Mojave", which Capote had "removed from the novel's master plan" and instead published in the collection Music for Chameleons in 1980.